jsa2/aad-auth-n-z/readme.md

 **Conditional Acces example**
 Read [CA For PAT](guides/devopsCAP.md)

-¹ If you have 'all apps' type Conditional Access Policy, web flows are already protected by Conditional Access, regardless of the CAP setting in Azure Devops.
-Review carefully any PAT token usage, before enabling the policy: [example](guides/devopsCAP.md)

 [*Azure AD Conditional Access is applied for the web flow regardless of this policy setting.*](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/change-application-access-policies?view=azure-devops#security-policies)